lsst/LDM-135/index.rst

 few years, in 2008 we initiated the SciDB array-based scientific database project.
-Due to lack of many traditional RDBMS-features in SciDB and still nascent fault tolerance, we believe it is easier to build the LSST database system using MySQL+XRootD than it would be to build it based on SciDB.
+Due to lack of many traditional RDBMS-features in SciDB and still nascent fault tolerance, we believe it is easier to build the LSST database system using MySQL+\ `XRootD`_ than it would be to build it based on SciDB.
 In addition we closely collaborate with the MonetDB open source columnar database team – a successful demonstration of Qserv based on MonetDB instead of MySQL was done in 2012.
-Further, to stay current with the state-of-the-art in peta-scale data management and analysis, we continue a dialog with all relevant solution providers, both DBMS and Map/Reduce, as well as with data-intensive users, both industrial and scientific, through the XLDB conference series we lead, and beyond.
+Further, to stay current with the state-of-the-art in peta-scale data management and analysis, we continue a dialog with all relevant solution providers, both DBMS and Map/Reduce, as well as with data-intensive users, both industrial and scientific, through the `XLDB`_ conference series we lead, and beyond.

 .. _intro: